ccorral1-tenco/FileStream.Core/README.md

 GO
 ```

 4. Now you are ready to run your project.
+Regardless of the method, once your project is running, go to the page `http://[YOUR_IP]/swagger/index.html`, where `[YOUR_IP]` represents whatever ip you are currently using for your project.
+Once there, you should be able to play with some simple CRUD operations on a simple model.
+The possible actions are:
+- Get a list of metadata of current files in your database
+- Get a single file
+- Upload a file
+- Download a file

 ## References